ngrq123/bright-chatbot-tutorial/README.md

 | What do you sell? | `enquiry_general` | sell -> `products` |
 | How do I know if they are safe to consume? | `enquiry_general` | safe -> `safety` |

+### Handling the Greeting Trait

-Let us modify our post request function to retrieve the NLP model output and pass it in as a new, second argument in `processMessage`.
+Let us modify our POST request function to retrieve the NLP model output and pass it in as a new, second argument in `processMessage`.

 ```js
 console.log('Message received from sender ' + sender_psid + ' : ' + message);